jdrizzzzz/MinimalWeatherApp/README.md

 # Minimal Weather App

 A clean and minimal Flutter application that displays the current weather based on your GPS location using the WeatherAPI service.
-The app features animated weather icons, a simple UI layout, and secure API key handling with a `.env` file.
+The app features animated weather icons and a simple UI layout.

 ## Features